 1. Join affiliate programs

 Affiliate programs are pretty simple: you promote a company’s product with a unique shopping link, and you earn commission from sales coming from your link.
-No matter what your niche is, you can find affiliate programs with products you can naturally recommend to your audience — YouTube even has its own affiliate program.
+YouTube’s own affiliate program is a great source of revenue, but you can find third-party programs as well.

 2. Partner with brands

 Brand partnerships and sponsorships are some of the most lucrative ways to make money on YouTube.
-You’ll need to do a bit of research and reach out to the right partners — or sift through incoming requests as your channel grows — but it’s well worth the effort.
+You’ll need to do a bit of research and reach out to the right partners, but it’s well worth the effort.

 3. Promote and sell digital products

 Selling digital products — like templates, ebooks, and mini-courses — is one of the best, low-effort ways to generate income through your YouTube channel.
 Why?
-While affiliate programs and brand partnerships are dependent on you finding the right fit between your audience and a brand’s product, creating and selling your own digital product means it can be tailor-made for your viewers.
+Selling your own digital product means it can be tailor-made for your viewers.

 No matter what your content is about, you can create digital products that address your audience’s needs.
 Here are just some digital product ideas for popular creator niches: